neginkheirmand/Steganography/README.md

 primary image:
 ![](https://github.com/neginkheirmand/Steganography/blob/main/examples/spring.png?raw=true)

-after hiding text:
+After hiding text:
-you are not only looking at a photo of my faculty camp, but also documentation of python. yes all the 113096 lines of it(4MB of documentation).
+you are not only looking at a photo of my faculty camp, but also python's documentation.
+Yes all the 113096 lines of it(4MB of documentation).

 ![](https://github.com/neginkheirmand/Steganography/blob/main/examples/springCoded.png?raw=true)